yourlabs/django-autocomplete-light/docs/source/index.rst

 When things go wrong
 --------------------

+There is a convenience view to visualize the registry, login as staff, and open the autocomplete url, for example: /autocomplete_light/.

 If you don't know how to debug, you should learn to use:

 Firebug javascript debugger